UDT-ITF/website/source/presentation/index.md

 This is a DRAFT proposal for an Interoperable Text Framework (ITF) presentation API specification for discussion.
 Its base text was derived from the [IIIF Presentation API](https://github.com/IIIF/api).

+**NOTE:** The JSON fragments and examples in this document have not yet been fully updated to match the specification.

 ### 1.1 Audience

 This document is intended for developers building applications that share